ccweerasinghe1994/Learning-Typescript/CHAPTER_01/readme.md

 not as reliable or as powerful in most JavaScript code as they are in well-defined TypeScript code.*

 ### TypeScript

+TypeScript was created internally at Microsoft in the early 2010s then released and open sourced in 2012.
+The head of its development is Anders Hejlsberg, notable for also having lead the development of the popular C# and Turbo Pascal languages.
+TypeScript is often described as a “superset of JavaScript” or “JavaScript with types.”
+But what is TypeScript?

+TypeScript is four things:

+- **Programming language**
+A language that includes all the existing JavaScript syntax, plus new TypeScriptspecific syntax for defining and using types

+- **Type checker**
+A program that takes in a set of files written in JavaScript and/or TypeScript, develops an understanding of all the constructs (variables, functions…) created, and lets you know if it thinks anything is set up incorrectly
+- **Compiler**
+A program that runs the type checker, reports any issues, then outputs the equivalent JavaScript code

+- **Language service**
+A program that uses the type checker to tell editors such as VS Code how to provide helpful utilities to developers

 ### Getting Started in the TypeScript Playground